rhuffy/clarinet-difficulty/README.md

 Now consider a sequence [D#, B, C, D#].
 It is impossible to assign alternating side key fingerings here as the first D# must be played on the right, making the only option D#-R, B-L, C-R, D#-L - which is impossible.

 (In this situation, one is able to slide their left pinky from B to C, making a sequence D#-R, B-L, C-L, D#-R possible for skilled clarinetists)

+## Implementation Notes

+Instances of little finger gymnastics are detected by iterating through all notes in a stream, keeping running lists of notes that require the use of the pinky finger.
+Two running lists are kept, one that assumes the first note is played on the left side, and another assuming the right side.
+The elements of the list are tuples of type (note.Note, 'L' | 'R').
+If a sequence is encountered that is not possible, that list is marked as containing a _fail_.
+These lists are kept until a rest is encountered, if same note is played twice, or a note that does not require a pinky key is encountered.

+The lists are then compared to see which gives a better left - right labeling.
+Sequences are preferred if they have no failures and are the longest.
+Labels are added using note lyrics and color.